NitinCVOrbit/Rock-Paper-Scissor-Classification-Using-YOLOv8-Train-Custom-YOLO-Model-in-Google-Colab/README.md

 # 🖐️ Rock–Paper–Scissor Classification using YOLO (Ultralytics)

-This repository contains a complete end-to-end project for training a **YOLO classification model** on a **Rock–Paper–Scissor dataset**.
+This repository contains a complete end-to-end project for training a **YOLOv8 classification model** on a **Rock–Paper–Scissor dataset**.
-You will learn how to download the dataset, set up folder structure, configure YAML, train a YOLO classifier, and test predictions using Python.
+You will learn how to download the dataset, set up folder structure, configure YAML, train a YOLOv8 classifier, and test predictions using Python.

 ---